fastapi/fastapi/docs/tutorial/response-status-code.md

 ## Changing the default

-Later, in a more advanced part of the tutorial/user guide, you will see how to <a href="https://fastapi.tiangolo.com/tutorial/response-change-status-code/" target="_blank">return a different status code than the default</a> you are declaring here.
+Later, in the **Advanced User Guide**, you will see how to return a different status code than the default you are declaring here.